TooTallNate/proxy-agents/README.md

 // IMPORTANT!
 Set the `secureEndpoint` option to `false` when connecting
-//            over "ws://", but `true` when connecting over "wss://" opts.secureEndpoint = parsed.protocol && parsed.protocol == 'wss:';
+//            over "ws://", but `true` when connecting over "wss://" opts.secureEndpoint = parsed.protocol ? parsed.protocol == 'wss:' : false;

 var agent = new HttpsProxyAgent(opts);